-In February 2022, the Company entered into a sales-type lease with an expiration date of February 14, 2027, with two one-year renewal options.
-We evaluated the lease and determined that it contains lease and non-lease components.
-The leased assets are not expected to have any residual value, and no interest income will be recognized under the lease as consideration was received upfront.
+In February 2022, the Company commenced a sales-type lease with an expiration date of February 14, 2027, with two one-year renewal options.
+We evaluated the lease and determined that it contained lease and non-lease components.
+The leased assets were not expected to have any residual value, and no interest income was recognized under the lease as consideration was received upfront.
 For the two months ended February 28, 2022, the Company recorded revenue and direct costs of revenue of \$12.3 million and \$9.5 million, respectively, resulting in net income at commencement of the sales-type lease of approximately \$2.8 million.
 In September 2023, the Company entered into amendments to update the expiration date of the sales-type lease to January 31, 2024.
+In the first quarter of 2024, certain leased assets were returned to the Company following the lease termination, resulting in a \$5.9 million reduction in direct costs of revenue.

-In September 2022, the Company entered into a sales-type lease with an expiration date of December 31, 2026, with two two-year renewal options.
+In September 2022, the Company signed a sales-type lease that commenced in November 2023, with an expiration date of December 31, 2026, and two two-year renewal options.
 The lease was modified in the fourth quarter of 2023 with no changes to the expiration date or the two two-year renewal options.
 We evaluated the lease and determined that it contains lease and non-lease components.
 No net investment is recorded in the sales-type lease and no interest income will be recorded under the lease as consideration was received upfront.
 For the year ended December 31, 2023, the Company recorded revenue and direct costs of revenue of \$2.9 million and \$4.0 million, respectively, resulting in net loss at commencement of the sales-type lease of approximately \$1.1 million.
+In the first quarter of 2024, the lease was subsequently modified and the Company recorded additional revenue and direct costs of revenue of \$0.9 million and \$2.4 million, respectively, resulting in an additional net loss of approximately \$1.5 million.